wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/212-letter-bland-to-warwick-smith.md

 ---
+doc_date: '1968-07-18'
+doc_num: 212
+doc_order: 212
+naa_refs:
+- naa_barcode: 12051963
+  naa_control_symbol: 1968/3949
+  naa_series: A452
+  reference: '[NAA: A452, 1968/3949]'
-title: "212 Letter, Bland To Warwick Smith"
+title: Letter, Bland To Warwick Smith
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9720
 vol_id: 26
-doc_date: 1968-07-18
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 212 Letter, Bland To Warwick Smith

 Canberra, 18 July 1968

 Confidential

 I have given considerable thought to your letter of 17th May about the need to foster an awareness and understanding of Defence matters in the developing civil Government of the Territory of Papua and New Guinea.
-1
+[1](#f1)

-This is, of course, closely related to the discussions we have had in the Defence Committee on the future size and role of the Pacific Islands Regiment.2 You will recall that the importance of positive measures for co-operation and understanding between the Administration (or future Government) and the PNG forces was emphasised and this had your support.
+This is, of course, closely related to the discussions we have had in the Defence Committee on the future size and role of the Pacific Islands Regiment.[2](#f2) You will recall that the importance of positive measures for co-operation and understanding between the Administration (or future Government) and the PNG forces was emphasised and this had your support.
 The Defence Committee’s view was that there was a need for greater efforts on the part of the Administration to involve the PNG forces in the life of the community— to remove any suggestion that they were the instrument of the Australian Government and to present the PNG forces as no less a vital element in the country’s institutions than the police and Government services.
 It was agreed that the Administration in conjunction with the Army and Navy should direct its attention to problems of the relationship between the PIR and indigenous Public Servants and police, and to questions of the re-establishment of ex-members of the local forces in their own communities.

 You require no assurance that I am in full sympathy with your objective of developing an appreciation of problems affecting both the Services and the civil Administration and an understanding of the Services’ role in the community.
 At the same time we have to keep in mind that Defence has aspects and implications different from most other governmental functions being exercised in the Territory.
 As matters stand, under Cabinet the primary responsibility for ensuring the defence of the Territory rests with the Minister and Department of Defence but more than that there is a large interdependence between defence planning for mainland Australia and the Territory: certainly the problems of each are not being thought of as compartmentalised.